M66B/NetGuard/FAQ.md

 So, what is left for the developer is just a fraction of what you pay.

-Despite NetGuard being *really* a lot of work, only some of the convenience and advanced features are paid, which means that NetGuard is basically free to use.
+Despite NetGuard being *really* a lot of work, only some of the convenience and advanced features needs to be purchased, which means that NetGuard is basically free to use and that you don't need to pay anything to reduce your data usage, increase battery life and increase your privacy.

-Also note that most free applications will appear not to be sustainable in the end, whereas NetGuard is properly maintained and supported.
+Also note that most free applications will appear not to be sustainable in the end, whereas NetGuard is properly maintained and supported, and that free applications may have a catch, like sending privacy sensitive information to the internet.

 <a name="FAQ38"></a>
 **(38) Why did NetGuard stop running?**